top of page

 "It wasn't the amount that we had hoped for, but it's a start," Bombard said.

-Pine City had sought about $7 million in state funds for the $14 million project, and hosted the House Capital Investment Committee for a tour of the wastewater treatment ponds in October.
+Pine City is also seeking about $7 million in state funds for the $14 million project, and hosted the House Capital Investment Committee for a tour of the wastewater treatment ponds in October.

 The wastewater treatment facility serves nearly 30% of the homes in southern Pine County — about 1,825 properties — including the cities of Pine City and Henriette, and the Pokegama Lake and Cross Lake sewer districts.